THE HUNTER’S LEDGER

 description: >-

-Detects creation of new cPanel/WHM user account files in /var/cpanel/users/ which is a
+Detects creation of new cPanel/WHM user account files in /var/cpanel/users/, documented

-documented post-exploitation persistence and monetization action following CVE-2026-41940
+post-exploitation persistence and monetization tradecraft following a CVE-2026-41940 CRLF

 references: